cheerbotme/ethglobalnyc2025/README.md

 <img width="424" height="336" alt="image" src="https://github.com/user-attachments/assets/ae28776a-c671-4a6b-9f76-629164f43ab9" />

 4. Exit edit settings, then click yes to apply OS customization.
 Follow through to flash the SD.

+### install the "startup engineering" dotfiles

+1. Plug the SD into the Raspberry Pi, then plug it in.

+2. Wait until the Pi joins your laptop's or desktop's wifi then ssh into it with

+3. Enter the `git clone https://github.com/bestape/.0.sh` command.

+4. Enter the `cd .0.sh` command.

+5. Enter the `./setup.sh` command and follow the instructions.

+6. Exit the Pi and log back in for the new shell.

+### install Pimoroni Unicorn HD

 =======
 # ethglobal-nyc-25